 Concerto Copenhagen’s CD recordings for CPO, Deutsche Grammophon and BIS, as well as DVD productions for Harmonia Mundi and Decca have attracted worldwide attention and won several international awards.
 This has led to invitations from many of Europe’s leading concert venues and festivals, as well as extensive tours to the USA, Japan, Brazil, Mexico, Australia and China.
 International reviews reflect the experience of a world orchestra at the highest level.

 Concerto Copenhagen’s collaboration with Italian opera director Deda Cristina Colonna has led to highly successful opera productions in the orchestra’s hometown Copenhagen.
-In 2016 Concerto Copenhagen celebrates its 25th anniversary with a wide range of projects and events.
+In 2016 Concerto Copenhagen celebrated its 25th anniversary with a wide range of projects and events.

 Partners and Sponsors